 First class free

 Pasadena Roving Archers have been firing arrows into hay bales in Pasadena's Lower Arroyo Seco Park since 1935.
-Beginners are invited to try their hand at the bow in beginners' classes offered Saturdays from 8:30am-12pm; arriving at 7:30am is advised.
-The first class, and use of the equipment, is free; for subsequent classes a $5 donation is requested.
-Children under the age of 10 are offered an evaluation and introductory archery session at 9am at Target 1 on the range.
-Speaking of the range, it can be hard to find without checking the map and directions.
+Beginners are invited to try their hand at the bow in beginners' classes offered Saturdays from 8 to 10am; advance registration is required and no walk-ups are accepted.
+Students are asked to arrive no later than 7:30am to be fitted for equipment.
+The first class, and use of the equipment, is free; subsequent classes are $10.
+A tip: the range can be hard to find without checking the map and directions.

 El Dorado Archers

 El Dorado Park

 7550 E. Spring St.

 Long Beach has its share of armed warriors, and they sling their arrows at El Dorado Park on Saturday mornings.
 The beginners' class starts at 10:30am, and the more advanced folks start firing their bows at 9am.
 The first session is a mandatory safety class held at 11:30am, and since this class is limited to 15 participants, early arrival is recommended.
 Children are welcome starting at age eight, including Boy Scouts seeking the archery merit badge.

 714-973-6600 or 714-973-3197

 Beginning archery classes include the use of equipment.
 The 6.71-acre redesigned range, the largest of its kind in Orange County, features 24 in-line shooting stations beneath a continuous metal shade canopy, perimeter fencing, and a 20-foot safety berm.
 The park does have a parking fee of $3 per vehicle entry Monday-Friday and $5 Saturday-Sunday (may be higher for some holidays and events).